From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Accommodation: Buddhist guesthouses, hotels.

-Specialties: Vegetarian Cuisine, influenced by Buddhist principles.
+Specialties: Vegetarian cuisine, Buddhist principles.

 Accommodation: Teahouses, trekking lodges.

-Specialties: Tibetan bread, Thukpa (noodle soup), and locally brewed raksi.
+Specialties: Tibetan bread, Thukpa (noodle soup), raksi.

 Accommodation: Teahouses, guesthouses.

-Specialties: Yak cheese, local handmade breads, Tibetan-style tea.
+Specialties: Yak cheese, handmade breads, Tibetan tea.

 Accommodation: Basic lodges, teahouses.